 - Grasshoppers Continue Damaging Crops and Move into Texoma Cities

 July 15 2014, texoma’s.com, USA

 Farmers are welcoming the forecast of possibly a lot of rain and cooler temperatures.

 However, as Mechell Dixon reports, they and other Texomans are cursing an insect that’s damaging crops and irritating people.
 As Kenneth McAlister walked through his son’s sesame field in Iowa Park the plants didn’t catch his attention as much as the grasshoppers.

 They’ve damaged much young sesame plant leaves here.
 And he says this isn’t the first crop he’s planted this spring.

 “We’ve actually had two fields of sesame that we planted and had to replant cause they totally took it out,” says McAlister.
 These annoying insects and their voracious appetites are causing farmers headaches and costing them lots of money on chemicals to kill them off in rural parts of Texoma counties.

 Today food scarcity is one of the major issues that the world is facing.About 11.3 % of the world population is hungry.
 Thus we cannot afford this significant amount of crop damage caused by pests like grasshopper.
-There is an urgent need of a sustainable solution.
+There is an urgent need for a sustainable solution.

-Termirepel™ anti insect additive, a C Tech Corporation product is the best solution for the prevention and control of insect infestations.
+Termirepel™ anti-insect additive, a C Tech Corporation product is the best solution for the prevention and control of insect infestations.
 Termirepel™ masterbatch can be incorporated in agricultural films, mulches, etc. during polymer processing.
-It can also be incorporated in silage bags and packaging films to protect the crops in post harvest stage from pest damage.
+It can also be incorporated in silage bags and packaging films to protect the crops in post-harvest stage from pest damage.